 If you need to report an animal welfare case in the Mid Ulster District Council area, call the Western Area animal welfare team (also covering Fermanagh & Omagh, Derry & Strabane)

 T: 028 8225 6226

 The Department of Agriculture Environment and Rural Affairs (DAERA) is responsible for enforcement of the Welfare of Animals (NI) Act 2011, in relation to Farmed Animals.
 Welfare complaints in respect of Farmed Animals (that is animals bred or kept for the production of food, wool or skin or other farming purposes) should be referred to DAERA.

 T: 0300 200 7840.

 After 5pm and at weekends if you have a complaint relating to a Farmed Animal contact a local Private Veterinary Practice or the PANI who will, as necessary, refer the welfare complaint to the relevant “on call” officer.

-Alternatively if someone would prefer to provide information without giving their details, they can contact the independent charity Crimestoppers and speak to them anonymously on 0800 555 111.
+Alternatively if you would prefer to provide information without giving your details, you can contact the independent charity Crimestoppers and speak to them anonymously on 0800 555 111.